lyulouisa/Website_AIHQ_rating/docs/source/googlecolab.rst

 Open the Colab Notebook
 -----------------------

-1. Click the Colab link: https://colab.research.google.com/drive/1_qV2DzpmQCrA1NnzjIsEXdkUjrZihr_n?usp=sharing
+1. Go to the Colab link: https://colab.research.google.com/drive/1_qV2DzpmQCrA1NnzjIsEXdkUjrZihr_n?usp=sharing

 What This Notebook Does
 -----------------------